FindMySchool LogoFindMySchool

 Mixed Ability Intake.
 As a comprehensive, classes contain a wide range of abilities.
 While setting is used in core subjects, the mixed-ability nature of other lessons requires students to be self-motivated.
 High attainers need to be ready to push themselves, though the school provides "High Attainer" challenges.

 Tightening Admissions.
 With over two and a half applicants for every place, securing entry is becoming harder.
-Families living further afield in Bournemouth should check the last distance offered carefully and have a realistic backup plan.
+Families living further afield in Bournemouth should check the furthest distance at which a place was offered carefully and have a realistic backup plan.

 The Bishop of Winchester Academy offers a structured, secure, and aspirational environment where traditional values meet modern facilities.
 It delivers solid academic results and excellent pastoral care within a clear moral framework.
 Best suited to families who value discipline and community and are supportive of the Christian ethos.
 The main challenge is securing a place in this increasingly popular school.